gustavovizzoni/SolarPower-SQL-Portfolio-Project/README.md

 ## Limitations:

-The dataset comprises only 34 days of observations, which may limit the depth and breadth of analysis, especially when assessing long-term trends or seasonality effects.
+The dataset contains only 34 days of observations, which may limit the depth and breadth of analysis, especially when assessing long-term trends or seasonality effects.
 Additionally, the dataset may not capture all relevant variables that could influence power generation and weather patterns, potentially constraining the scope of insights derived from the analysis.

 ## Conclusion:

-My SolarPower SQL Portfolio Project embodies a comprehensive endeavor to amalgamate and analyze data from multiple sources, enabling stakeholders to derive meaningful insights and optimize operational efficiencies within the renewable energy domain.
+The SolarPower SQL Project embodies a comprehensive endeavor to amalgamate and analyze data from multiple sources, enabling stakeholders to derive meaningful insights and optimize operational efficiencies within the renewable energy domain.
 Through meticulous data management, integration, and analysis, this project exemplifies my ability to drive informed decision-making and performance enhancement within the renewable energy sector.